MinaAtef1/Django-Remote-Model/README.md

 This package is used to connect two independent django projects together via rest apis while providing the same interface that a normal django model class will have.

+This package is written to support to support one admin across multiple apps, but it can be used in many other ways

 ## Dependencies

 The script uses Django REST framework.
 You can install it by following this [tutorial](https://www.django-rest-framework.org/#installation)